quicwg/base-drafts/draft-ietf-quic-transport.md

   2<sup>62</sup>-1.
 Receipt of a frame that permits opening of a stream larger than this limit MUST be treated as a FRAME_ENCODING_ERROR.

-Loss or reordering can cause a MAX_STREAMS frame to be received that state a lower stream limit than an endpoint has previously received.
+Loss or reordering can cause an endpoint to receive a MAX_STREAMS frame with a lower stream limit than was previously received.
 MAX_STREAMS frames that do not increase the stream limit MUST be ignored.

 An endpoint MUST NOT open more streams than permitted by the current stream limit set by its peer.
 For instance, a server that receives a unidirectional